Manayunk has much to offer.

-Manayunk/Roxborough residents enjoy the best of both worlds.
-Manayunk’s Main Street features a number of restaurants, bars, design show rooms, and high-end retailers, while Roxborough’s Ridge Avenue provides access to grocery stores, service-oriented stores, and support services such as hospitals and medical facilities.
-The Manayunk/Roxborough neighborhood offers private and public schools that are walkable and anchored by two major parks areas along the Wissahickon and Schuylkill Valley bike trails.
+Manayunk residents enjoy the best of both worlds.
+Manayunk’s Main Street features a number of restaurants, bars, design show rooms, and high-end retailers.
+The Manayunk neighborhood offers private and public schools that are walkable and anchored by two major parks areas along the Wissahickon and Schuylkill Valley bike trails.

 Business & Economy

 One of the first rules of business is location, location, location.
-Manayunk/Roxborough’s location presents opportunities in every direction.
+Manayunk’s location presents opportunities in every direction.